Key Capture

 $ make linux

-The following example program is nearly identical to the one listed in
+The following program is nearly identical to the example listed in section

-section termios, with the C part implemented in Fortran.
+termios, with the C part implemented in pure Fortran.
+The

-The terminal attributes are set through the interface bindings provides by the
+terminal attributes are set through the interface bindings provided by the

 unix